SadnessPower/TUM-Enchanted/Readme.md

 For a complete and detailed list of all AI improvements refer to [AI Improvements.txt](https://github.com/SadnessPower/TUM-Enchanted/blob/main/AI%20Improvements.txt)

 ## LATEST CHANGELOGS
+2.5
+**BATTLE AI IMPROVEMENTS**
+- ANTIMAGIC: Fixed AI AntiMagic evaluation erroneously considering dispelling all spells instead of only bad ones (good spells are not removed by Antimagic).
+- ANTIMAGIC: Now AI will evaluate casting Antimagic to remove debuff instead of Dispel/Cure for protecting the stack from future casting of mind spells he has already seen.

+**BUG FIXES**
+- Fixed rare bug when left clicking on bottom left creatures in town (Thanks to Trebuchet).

+**BALANCE**
+- The following creature skills cannot reduce enemy speed lower than 3:
+  - Crippling Attack (Centaur Warlord)
+  - Crippling Shoot (Marksman)
+  - Incapacitating Shoot (Crossbowman)

+**GRAPHICS**
+- Fix wrong Imperial Griffin Attack sound attack.
+- Pit Master, Darkness Dragon, Lord of the Swamp and Hell Baron now have new defs and portraits.
+ Portraits and graphics inconsistencies are now fixed.

 2.4.2:

 Disabled the following improvement: